 • 1932 December 21, Wednesday — Open house at the new roasting plant

-The company welcomes the public to the new Delaware Street roastery with refreshments, music, and an evening WOAI radio broadcast starting at 8 p.m.
-Newspaper promotion bills it as a showplace Southwest coffee plant.
+Hoffmann-Hayman welcomes the public to the new Delaware Street roastery on 21 December 1932 with refreshments, music, and an evening WOAI radio broadcast starting at 8 p.m.
+The San Antonio Light advance bills it as a “showplace Southwest coffee plant.”

 • 1932 June 10 — Crystalvac jar and vacuum pack in the press

-The San Antonio Register reports on Hoffmann-Hayman’s new Crystalvac jar and vacuum-packing process—part of the firm’s shift from tin to glass for retail coffee.
+The San Antonio Register of 10 June 1932 reports on Hoffmann-Hayman’s new Crystalvac jar and vacuum-packing process—one of the first press mentions of the Crystalvac name, and part of the firm’s shift from tin to glass for retail coffee.

 • 1932 July 1 — Railroad spur agreement (GH&SA / Texas & New Orleans)

-Hoffmann-Hayman signs to use trackage built and maintained by the Galveston, Harrisburg and San Antonio Railway (leased to the Texas and New Orleans Railroad) to serve the new plant.
+Hoffmann-Hayman signs to use trackage built and maintained by the Galveston, Harrisburg and San Antonio Railway (leased to the Texas and New Orleans Railroad) to serve the new 601 Delaware Street plant, recorded with the Bexar County Clerk on 1 July 1932.

 • 1933 November 27 — Dutch Lunch Mustard added to spice line

-Newspaper advertising announces Dutch Lunch Mustard as a new Hoffmann-Hayman spice item—evidence of how far beyond coffee the “H & H” name reached in the 1930s.
+The San Antonio Express of 27 November 1933 carries advertising announcing Dutch Lunch Mustard as a new Hoffmann-Hayman spice item—evidence of how far beyond coffee the “H and H” brand name reached in the 1930s.

 • 1934 September 10 — Sam Houston, H & H, and Texas Girl jars in Southwest markets

-A San Antonio Express piece describes strong demand for Sam Houston, H & H, and Texas Girl Crystalvac jars; housewives reuse the wide-mouth jars for canning, and the glass fits standard Kerr and Mason-Ball closures.
+The San Antonio Express of 10 September 1934 reports strong demand for Sam Houston, H & H, and Texas Girl Crystalvac jars across Southwest markets, noting that housewives reuse the wide-mouth jars for canning because the glass fits standard Kerr and Mason-Ball closures.

 • 1936 December — Ball acquires Three Rivers Glass Co.